 Finally, competition concerns have definitely played a role in the rules concerning third-party access to energy networks.
-Council of Ministers' resolutions regarding energy policy mention tackling competition issues, which necessarily implies dissipating the negative effects of 'bottlenecks' for consumers by giving them ease of access to electricity and natural gas networks.

-iii Terminalling, processing and treatment
+Council of Ministers' resolutions regarding energy policy mention tackling competition issues, which necessarily implies dissipating the negative effects of 'bottlenecks' for consumers by giving suppliers ease of access to electricity and natural gas networks.
+A general provision on the matter has been implemented by the Competition Act regarding the abuse of a dominant position.4 iii Terminalling, processing and treatment iv Rates

 Storage, processing and treatment of oil and natural gas, as well as the storage of petroleum products, are subject to licensing of the activity and registration of the respective facilities (see Section II.ii, supra).
-There does not appear to be any specific regulation on LNG facilities.
+There does not appear to be any specific regulation on liquefied natural gas facilities.